Oxford: Climate

 Oxford has a maritime temperate climate (Köppen: Cfb).
 Precipitation is uniformly distributed throughout the year and is provided mostly by weather systems that arrive from the Atlantic.
-The lowest temperature ever recorded in Oxford was -17.8 °C on 24 December 1860.
-The highest temperature ever recorded in Oxford is 38.1 °C on 19 July 2022.
+The lowest temperature ever recorded in Oxford was -17.8 °C on 24 December 1860; the highest was 38.1 °C on 19 July 2022.
 The average conditions below are from the Radcliffe Meteorological Station.
-It has the longest series of temperature and rainfall records for one site in Britain.
-These records are continuous from January 1815.
-Irregular observations of rainfall, cloud cover, and temperature exist since 1767.
+It has the longest series of temperature and rainfall records for one site in Great Britain; these have been continuous from January 1815.
+Irregular observations of rainfall, cloud cover and temperature exist since 1767.

-The driest year on record was 1788, with 336.7 mm of rainfall.
-The wettest year was 2012, with 979.5 mm.
-The wettest month on record was September 1774, with a total fall of 223.9 mm.
-The warmest month on record is July 1983, with an average of 21.1 °C and the coldest is January 1963, with an average of -3.0 °C. The warmest year on record is 2014, with an average of 11.8 °C and the coldest is 1879, with a mean temperature of 7.7 °C. The sunniest month on record is May 2020, with 331.7 hours and December 1890 is the least sunny, with 5.0 hours.
-The greatest one-day rainfall occurred on 10 July 1968, with a total of 87.9 mm.
-The greatest known snow depth was 61.0 cm in February 1888.